 1. General aim of MoBa

-The enrolled families have consented to participate in the MoBa cohort study.
-The paper must be within the general aim of the study, which is to find causes of diseases.
-Additional aims are to detect early signs of diseases and to describe the development of diseases.
+The paper must be within the general aim of the study; to find causes of diseases.
+Other aims include detection of early signs of diseases and description of disease development.

-A broader discussion of arims and methods is given in the following articles - please refer to these:
+A broader discussion of aims and methods is given in:

 - Magnus P et al. Cohort Profile Update: The Norwegian Mother and Child Cohort Study.
 Int J Epidemiol 2016; 45:382-8.